rwiteshbera/Markdown-editor/README.md

 git remote add upstream https://github.com/rwiteshbera/Markdown-editor.git
 ```

-**5.** Take a pull from the upstream main to make ypur repo upto date:
+**5.** Take a pull from the upstream main to make your repo upto date:
 >To fetch (Everytime you want to fetch run this):
 ```
 git pull upstream main